Chart Color Schemes

 Population

-Population growth drivers in Utakarra are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Utakarra are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Utakarra's population is estimated at around 1,584 as of Nov 2025.
-This reflects an increase of 117 people (8.0%) since the 2021 Census, which reported a population of 1,467 people.
-The change is inferred from the resident population of 1,576 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 3 validated new addresses since the Census date.
-This level of population equates to a density ratio of 321 persons per square kilometer.
-Utakarra's 8.0% growth since the 2021 census exceeded the SA3 area (7.5%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 75.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of November 2025, Utakarra's estimated population is around 1,594.
+This reflects an increase of 127 people since the 2021 Census, which reported a population of 1,467.
+The change was inferred from AreaSearch's estimation of the resident population at 1,586 following examination of the latest ERP data release by the ABS in June 2024 and an additional three validated new addresses since the Census date.
+This level of population results in a density ratio of 323 persons per square kilometer.
+Utakarra's growth rate of 8.7% since the 2021 census exceeded that of the SA3 area (7.7%) and the SA4 region, marking it as a growth leader in the region.
+Natural growth contributed approximately 75.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Moving forward, demographic trends suggest a population increase just below the median of regional areas across the nation, with the suburb expected to grow by 164 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.1% in total over the 17 years.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+According to aggregated SA2-level projections, the Utakarra statistical area is expected to grow by 164 persons to reach a population of around 1,758 by 2041.
+This reflects an increase of approximately 10.3% over the 17-year period.

 Frequently Asked Questions - Population